 Outcome 8.3.
 Industries are incentivized to follow the polluter pays principle and to internalize the costs of pollution.
 Through advocacy efforts, UN entities can encourage Member States to implement policies that incentivize sustainable practices and discourage pollution.
 Economic incentives can make industry, agriculture, transportation, providers of waste management services, and other key sources of pollution switch to less polluting practices or stop them altogether.
 Economic incentives, such as tax breaks, subsidies, and grants can be provided to industries that adopt cleaner technologies and practices, making it economically beneficial for them to reduce pollution.
 Furthermore, UN entities can support incentives, including recognition programmes, certification schemes, and market-based mechanisms that reward sustainable behaviour and penalize pollution.
-By encouraging the internalization of pollution costs, UN entities.
+By encouraging the internalization of pollution costs, UN entities could make industries account for the environmental and social impacts of their activities.
 Moreover, UN entities can provide technical assistance, capacity-building support, and guidance to Member States in implementing mechanisms that hold industries accountable for the costs associated with pollution.